kalpaj12/VS-Code-Builder/README.md

 1) To install g++, install Xcode first.
 Xcode menu > Preferences > Downloads > choose "Command line tools" > Click "Install" button.
 Alternatively, run `g++` on terminal and follow instructions.

-2) After installing g++, copy all the contents present inside Mac folder to your VS-Code Workspace folder.
+2) After installing g++, copy **either v1 or v2 folder** (see Instructions 5 and 6 for more details) inside Mac folder to your VS-Code Workspace folder.

 3) Edit c_cpp_properties.json file and correct your OSX version (if necessary) under